Posted November 22, 2016

 Possibly the most iconic image of New Orleans is a streetcar traveling up a southern live oak tree lined St. Charles Avenue, surrounded by grand southern-style mansions.
 St. Charles Avenue runs from downtown New Orleans through the Garden District out past Tulane University and Audubon Park.
 Looking to spend an afternoon outside of downtown New Orleans, Carrie and I hopped on a streetcar and headed out to Tulane and Audubon Park.

-In what can only be described as a corner lot house in a quiet neighborhood far removed from the touristy French Quarter stands one of New Orleans best spots for live music and listening to live music over a drink is a must in New Orleans.
-Bacchanal, self-described as NOLA's backyard party.
+In what I can only describe as a corner lot house in a quiet neighborhood far removed from the touristy French Quarter stands one of New Orleans best spots for live music and listening to live music over a drink is a must in New Orleans.
+Bacchanal, self-described as NOLA’s backyard party.

 Bacchanal has an excellent selection of old world wines.
 They also have an assortment of cheese for sale and will prepare a platter for you, with a selection of bread, pickles, olives, and jam to accompany your cheese.
 For a Monday afternoon the place was packed and the solo artist terrific.